LWatts71/Case-Study-2-Datafiniti-Electronics/README.md

 pricing strategies.
 We will begin our analysis by establishing the goals & objectives of what we want to achieve from looking at this dataset.

+### This repository contains the finished report in pdf format, as well as the cleaned spreadsheet of the data.

 ### Original data can be found here: https://data.world/datafiniti/electronic-products-and-pricing-data

 ### Final dashboard can be accessed with this link: https://lookerstudio.google.com/reporting/0d5f0d3d-d549-4a60-8529-1483e9091721/page/p_autz0f06od